Crude Rallies on Report Russia Will Extend Its Export Cuts

-Crude oil prices rallied on a report that Russia has agreed with OPEC+ on further output restrictions.
+Crude oil prices are higher today after a report that Russia has agreed with OPEC+ on further output restrictions.
 Bloomberg News reported that Russia will announce next week that it has agreed with OPEC+ on further cuts in its oil exports into October.
 Russia has already announced a cut of 300,000 bpd of output cuts for September.

 Crude oil prices have continued support from Wednesday's news that weekly EIA crude inventories fell more than expected to an 8-month low.